Oil Painting Brushes

 Brushes are the 'tools' of your 'artistic' trade and it is very easy to ruin them if they are not looked after properly.
 Brushes need to be cleaned after each painting session, a good cleaning routine will pay dividends.

-Place a small amount of Zest-it Oil Paint Dilutant and Brush
+Use either of these products for brush cleaning Zest-it Oil Paint Dilutant and Brush

 The information contained herein is the Intellectual Property of Jacqui Blackman and